tralivali1234/Eval-Expression.NET/index.md

 					<a id="compile" href="#"></a>
 					<h2>Eval.Compile</h2>
 					<hr class="m-y-md" />
-					<p>Compile a code or expression and return a delegate to execute</p>
+					<p>Compile a code or an expression and return a delegate to execute</p>
 					<h3>Using custom Delegate</h3>
 {% highlight csharp %}
 Func<int> compiled = Eval.Compile<Func<int>>("x + y", new { x = 1, y = 2})